MyriamMansouri/vite-project/README.md

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.
 ## NOTES

-- Runs with bright-notes webapp UI incd svelte
+- Runs with bright-notes webapp UI build with svelte
+- Added oAuth mechanism

 ## TODO

 - Do something with data payload retrieved from backend